OUR COVID-19 RESPONSE: Free Consultations for local businesses

-Let’s take Candy Crush’s example: you begin with simple levels, so that you definitely win.
-Once you’re really into the game, the difficulty begins to rise with level.
-The difficulty of each level has a delicate correlation with user’s interest.
+Let’s take Candy Crush’s example: you begin with simple levels so that you definitely win.
+Once you’re really into the game, the difficulty begins to rise with the level.
+The difficulty of each level has a delicate correlation with the user’s interest.
 Too challenging may drive a user away, too easy and it may get boring.

 2. Reward users for key actions

 There may be a select number of actions you really want your user to interact with.
 Incentivize those actions with rewards so they feel encouraged and know that they are progressing.
 Rewards can be in almost any form.
 Humans are prone to act positively to any form of reward, regardless of how insignificant it may be.

 In games, you get rewarded with random loot or extra health.
 Such rewards happen on a regular basis and each individual reward is usually insignificant but it undoubtedly created a positive feel for the player and urges them to keep chasing a higher reward.
 When you buy something from Souq.com, they tend to throw in Clear Trip vouchers and other vouchers that you may or may not use but the feeling of getting something “extra” for “free” creates positive emotion, bringing the customer back to the website.